 The idea of ‘orange’ bridal makeup might have some of you running for the hills!
 Don’t panic – there are plenty of ways to incorporate this into your look without going overboard.
 Using the Coral Obsessions palette from Huda Beauty, full of buttery shadows, you’ll be able to blend in burnished orange-copper tones for a more natural but on-trend look.
 Finish off your makeup with a swipe of Luxe Lip Colour in Soft Coral by Bobbi Brown.
 If you’d rather keep the makeup natural, you can still add a coralicious touch to your look with this nail polish from Rimmel.

 If you’d like to stick to tradition and wear a white or ivory gown, why not dress your bridesmaids in the shade using soft chiffon, in a style that suits them?
-To complement this, your groomsmen could wear coral ties or pocket scarfs for a pop of colour.
+To complement this, your groomsmen could wear yellow ties or pocket scarfs for a pop of colour.

 What do you think of this year’s Pantone Colour of the Year?
-Any guesses for 2020?